Bayesian Comparisons Between Representations: Introduction

 \section{Introduction}

 For both machine learning and neuroscience, a fundamental question is which neural networks are similar to each other.
-The deep learning revolution has brought about a broad range of networks which enable an equally broad range of machine learning applications.
-Sorting and understanding this wide range of networks requires a formal measure of similarity to build automatized analyses on.
-On the machine learning side \cite{kornblith2019similarity, williams2021generalized}, measures of similarity are used to judge which architectural changes, training parameters, and similar aspects have an influence on the processing \cite[e.g.][]{neyshabur_what_2020, raghu_rapid_2019, raghu_vision_2021}, to train models to perform similar to an existing model in a teacher-student setup \cite{wang_knowledge_2022, ferrari_learning_2018}, and for visualization of the processing through a network \cite{williams2021generalized}.
+The deep learning revolution has brought about a broad range of networks which enable an equally broad range of machine learning applications and are used as models of biological neural networks.
+To evaluate these models and to compare them to each other requires good formal methods.
+On the machine learning side \citep{kornblith2019similarity, williams_generalized_2021}, measures of similarity are used to judge which architectural changes, training parameters, and similar aspects have an influence on the processing \citep[e.g.][]{neyshabur_what_2020, raghu_rapid_2019, raghu_vision_2021}, to train models to perform similar to an existing model in a teacher-student setup \citep{wang_knowledge_2022, ferrari_learning_2018}, and for visualization of the processing through a network \citep{williams_generalized_2021}.
 On the neuroscience side, it is a central question whether the processing in any given model is similar to human processing or not.
-It has been studied extensively how to measure similarity best \cite{diedrichsen_comparing_2011, diedrichsen_representational_2017, khaligh-razavi_fixed_2017, naselaris_encoding_2011, storrs_diverse_2021, schutt_statistical_2023}.
-However, this discussion is not settled yet and popular competitions use different metrics to compare models to brains \cite{cichy_algonauts_2019, hebart_things_2019, schrimpf_integrative_2020}.
+It has been studied extensively how to measure similarity best \citep{diedrichsen_comparing_2011, diedrichsen_representational_2017, khaligh-razavi_fixed_2017, naselaris_encoding_2011, storrs_diverse_2021, schutt_statistical_2023}.
+However, this discussion is not settled yet and popular competitions use different metrics to compare models to brains \citep[e.g.][]{cichy_algonauts_2019, hebart_things_2019, schrimpf_integrative_2020}.

 Here, we explore a new Bayesian approach to the comparison of representations.
-Bayesian statistics are particularly well suited for this situation, because they deal better with small datasets and parameters that are not strongly constrained by the data unlike frequentist statistics.
-For high dimensional representations in deep neural networks all datasets we can possibly use are small in this statistical sense such that this advantage applies to almost all possible applications.
+Bayesian statistics are particularly well suited for this situation, because they deal better than frequentist statistics with small datasets and parameters that are not strongly constrained by the data.
+For high dimensional representations in deep neural networks, all datasets we can possibly use are small in this statistical sense such that this advantage applies to almost all possible applications.